Data science and machine learning

 More information in section Environments at https://enccs.github.io/julia-intro/development/

-You can use the CSV.jl package to save your DataFrame as a CSV file, which can be loaded later.
+You can use the CSV.jl package to save a DataFrame as a CSV file, which can be re-read later.

 # using Pkg